+Physical Geography comprised of research in Geomorphology, Hydrology, and also Biogeography as practiced by geographers, such as [13] that aimed to measure the change progression of the physical environment and measure the distribution of organisms.
 Physical geography makes up natural resources and wildlife, and Botswana has generated a lot of research for sustainability such as the Okavango Research Institute (ORI) of the University of Botswana on wetlands and adjacent drylands.
 The institute undertakes engaged research and provides training and service in wetland and adjacent dryland social and ecological systems with support from the Southern African Science Service Centre for Climate Change Adaptive Land Management (SASSCAL).

 As it is written under the section 4, Physical Geography includes Geomorphology, Hydrology, Ecology and also Biogeography.
 The following section details the R packages used in Physical Geography by the reviewed articles.

 4.2.1.
-R Packages Used In Physical Geography
+R Packages used in Physical Geography